dillontitcomb/beep-boop/README.md

 	* _Example output: (alert: Please input a positive integer.)_
 	* _Example input: -15_
 	* _Example output: (alert: Please input a positive integer.)_
-* _Program does not return "I'm sorry dave..." for the input 0, despite it being divisible by three._
+* _Program does not return "I'm sorry Dave..." for the input 0, despite it being divisible by three._
 	* _Example input: 0 % 3_
 	* _Example output: 0_
 	* _Solution: output array is created with a '0' value and counts from one._